General FAQs

 What is the purpose of the College Writing Program's writing placement exam?

 The Writing Placement Exam does not result in an exemption from taking College Writing.
-Instead, our sole objective in requiring this exam for those who did not report test scores to the university is to ensure that all students who take College Writing have the skills and support they need to do well in the class.
+Our objective in requiring this exam is to ensure that all students possess the skills and receive the support they need to succeed in College Writing and future courses at Washington University.

 How was it determined that I needed to take the placement exam?